Answers To Frequently Asked Questions About The Budget

 Source of Data Used in Chart: California Department of Education

-Why can’t the district just continue borrowing from savings?
+Why can’t the district just continue borrowing from its reserves?

-Based on the district’s budget projections for 2018-19, 2019-20, and 2020-21, the district will exhaust its savings account and deplete its savings by November 2019.
+Based on the District’s Third Interim projections, it does not have enough reserves and will completely run out of cash by October 2020.
 The County Superintendent has a statutory obligation to intervene before this happens.

 SCOE has been warning the district for years, how is this different?

 This is the first time that the district’s budget has been disapproved.
-The district has received warning letters for many years to address its financial sustainability.
-Now, district projections show that our reserves will be gone by November 2019.
-Therefore, the County Superintendent is requiring the district to take action and implement a structurally sound, long-term financial plan to pay for its expenses and the programs that serve its students.
+The district has received warning letters in the past to address its financial sustainability.
+However, now the County Superintendent is requiring the district to take action and implement a structurally sound, long-term financial plan to pay for its expenses and the programs that serve its students.

 What will be the impact on students, staff and the community?